Polidea/FrameLayout/README.md

 # FrameLayout

+---

+This repo is deprecated.
+It has bben moved to https://github.com/Polidea/PLXFrameLayout.

+---

 ###Short Desciption
 **FrameLayout** is a small tool for positioning, sizing and arranging views without using CGRects. **FrameLayout** also provides sets of convinient read-write properties that extract/set discrete values from view's frame, like: width, height, minX/Y, maxX/Y.